rieckpil/progmot/content/post/proofread-one-year-course-release.md

 ![Technical Architecture of the Masterclass](/img/tbsam-technical-architecture.png "Technical Architecture of the Masterclass")

 In parallel, I sketched out the different course modules (module -> chapter -> lesson).
 Throughout the course, I wanted to tackle unit, integration, and end-to-end testing.
-This gave me the natural course structure of starting at the bottom of the testing pyramid with unit testing and then working upwards until we finally write end-to-end tests in the last module.
+This gave me the natural course structure of starting at the bottom of the testing pyramid with unit testing, and then working upwards until we finally write end-to-end tests in the last module.

 Once the application was ready, I had a rough idea of what I wanted to showcase and talk about.
 I ensured there were enough non-trivial code parts to demonstrate various testing techniques: secured endpoints, message listeners, database access with native queries, plain business logic to verify, etc.

 While I could (and maybe should) have written the tests for the application alongside the development, I first wanted to have a working application to see the bigger picture.

 As the goal of the online course was all about testing applications, I did not record the creation of the sample application.
-At various lessons, I explained the relevant code parts and gave an architectural overview at the beginning of the course.
+In various lessons, I explained the relevant code parts and gave an architectural overview at the beginning of the course.
 The overall application was sophisticated in the setup and yet simple enough to grasp within minutes.

 Here's a short excerpt of the course application's primary use case: Creating book reviews: